leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/object_settings/object_data.rst

 Objects can be set to be invisible to particular ray types.
 This can be used, for example, to make an emitting mesh invisible to camera rays.
-For instancers, visibility is inherited; if the parent object is hidden for some ray types, the children will be hidden for these too.
+For instanced objects, visibility is inherited; if the parent object is hidden for some ray types, the children will be hidden for these too.

 In terms of performance, using these options is more efficient that using a shader node setup that achieves the same effect.
-Objects invisible to a certain ray will be skipped in ray traversal already, leading to fewer rays cast and shaders executed.
+Objects invisible to a certain ray will be skipped in ray traversal already, leading to fewer ray casts and shader executions.

 Camera
    Makes the object visible in camera rays.